 In this unit students explore patterns involving transformations of shapes.
 Students make and identify patterns that involve translation, reflection, and rotation.
-They make their own patterns to show the transformations.
-The unit concludes with students making a picture and discussing with others how they included the different transformation elements.
+They make their own patterns and pictures to show the transformations, and discuss with others how they included the different transformation elements.

 In this session students make patterns that show translations.

 - Show the students a piece of wallpaper, wall frieze or wrapping paper that shows a translation pattern.

 - Ask the students: what picture is repeated on the paper to make a pattern?